 You should have an acceptable reason for leaving every job you have held.

 If you have been caught in mergers and layoffs, simply explain that.
 A gap of a few months is nothing to worry about.
 You explain the gap as time spent getting your resume and job hunt up to speed, painting the house, and taking an unscheduled, but welcome sabbatical after X years on the job (smile).

 With gaps approaching a year and longer, it is important that you were doing something, whether it was temp work, volunteer work, or occasional consulting gigs, along with time spent on your job hunt.

 A response that I have heard work is one that any person who has suffered a layoff can relate to:

-“I’ve never been without a job that long before.
-I had no idea it would be this long, It took me months to realize just how much everything to do with job hunting has changed and then another x months to educate myself and get up to speed.
-That kick-started my job search, and here I am, proof positive of my determination and persistence.”
+“I’ve never been without a job this long before.
+I had no idea it would take this long, It took me months to realize just how much everything to do with job hunting has changed and then another x months to educate myself and get up to speed.
+That kick-started my job search, and here I am, proof positive of my determination and persistence.